Types of Shock Testing Machines

 Conclusion

-There are several factors that determine the type of machine used to generate classical shock pulses.
+Several factors determine the type of machine an engineer selects to generate classical shock pulses.
 One of the more common mechanical machines is a free-fall drop shock machine.
 With drop shock machines, the programmer can be changed to achieve the desired pulse shape.

 In the next lesson, we’ll learn about another device for generating a shock test: shakers.